Beaminster: 2011 census

 Published results from the 2011 national census combine information on Beaminster parish with the small neighbouring parish of Mapperton to the southeast.
 Within this area there were 1,680 dwellings, 1,529 households and a population of 3,136.

 Economy and society

-DuPont produce Nisaplin (E234), a commercial formulation of the natural bacteriocin nisin, at a factory in the town.
+International Flavors & Fragrances (previously DuPont) produce Nisaplin (E234), a commercial formulation of the natural bacteriocin nisin, at a factory in the town.
 It was first isolated by Aplin and Barret and produced in the 1950s in the factory laboratory then at 11–15 North Street.

-The Clipper tea company is based in Beaminster.
+The Clipper Teas company is based in Beaminster.
 It is currently owned by the Dutch company Royal Wessanen.

 Beaminster hosts the Beaminster Festival, an annual music and art festival.
 Whitcombe Disc golf course at Beaminster has hosted the British Open Disc Golf Championship several times and the European Disc Golf Championship in 2003.
 The town is twinned with the town of Saint-James on the Brittany/Normandy border in France.

 Buckham Fair, a fundraising vintage fair held annually on land near the town, took place for ten years until the last event in 2018.
 As of 2020, the fair has been indefinitely postponed.